Duran914/test-framework/README.md

 #

 ### coupon_validation()
-The coupon_validation function checks if a coupon code is valid by classname or string of text.
+The coupon_validation function checks if a coupon code is valid.

 #### *Example:*<br>
 ```Python